 The general operating fund of ESU No. 19 is a taxing fund.
 Accordingly, property taxes are legally restricted by State Statutes to 1.5 cents per \$100 of assessed valuation.
-Nearly 36% of the budgeted expenditures of ESU No. 19 pay for salaries and benefits of professional and support staff.
+Nearly 41% of the budgeted expenditures of ESU No. 19 pay for salaries and benefits of professional and support staff.
 The remainder of the revenue collected by ESU No. 19 is used for supplies, equipment and other approved operating expenditures.
-In fiscal year 2017-2018, ESU took part in a major upgrade to the PeopleSoft software system.
-The 2017-18 budget for this fund was \$29,057,638.
+The 2018-19 budget for this fund was \$22,140,710.